aiplanethub/data-visualization-plotly-dash/building-dashboard-apps-using-dash/953-Interactivity in Dash Apps.md

 ## Introduction to Dash Plotly

-In the video below, we'll be creating a Dash app to understand what factors are affecting the bees population.
+In the video below, we'll be creating a Dash app to understand what factors are affecting the bee population.

 You can directly use the dataset from the link: